AKotov-dev/dnscrypt-gui/README.md

 DNSCrypt-GUI - GUI for managing the dnscrypt-proxy server --
 **Announcement:** Starting with `dnscrypt-proxy-v1.1` - switching to self-contained RPM/DEB packages.
+If `dnscrypt-proxy` is currently installed `from the repository`, remove it to avoid conflicts!
+On Ubuntu-like systems, port 53 may be in use.
+Either change the dnscrypt-proxy port or finally throw out systemd-resolved.

 RPM dependencies: systemd libcap-utils gtk2
 DEB dependencies: systemd libcap2-bin libgtk2.0-0